isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_13.png">
 </div>
-<p>We see the importance of proactive engagement with the community.
+<p>UPEC sees the importance of proactive engagement with the community.
 Through
 collaborative efforts with our partners, we aim to strengthen local connections, and create lasting positive impacts.
 By engaging directly with the members of public, we not only raise awareness about CPR+AED but also foster a